jeffvestal/pii_redaction/README.md

     - This is required to run the NER model
 - Machine Learning node(s)

 # Installation

+## Option 1 - Python Script
+You can [run this jypyter python notbook](https://github.com/jeffvestal/pii_redaction/blob/main/assets/pii_redact_pipeline_setup.ipynb) to load the HF mode and ingest pipeline

+Alternatively see steps below for overview of installation

+## Option 2 Self Install

 ### 1. Load NER Model
 A compatible NER model can be loaded from Hugging Face model hub using [eland](https://github.com/elastic/eland)